 There are some benefits to going the FSBO route, especially if you take advantage of a real estate agent to get your home on the MLS.
 Here are some of them:

-A real estate agent will get about 5-6% of the sales price of the home as commission.
-However, that percentage can vary depending on the area you are selling, the type of property you are selling, and the personal arrangement you make with the agent that you choose.
+A real estate agent will get about 5-6% of the home’s sales price as real estate commission.
+However, the real estate agent commissions can vary depending on the area you are selling, the type of property you are selling, and your personal arrangement with the agent you choose.

-If you sell to one of those buyers, you are going to need to pay the commission that they are owed, which is usually half the total of 5-6%.
+If you sell to one of those buyers, you will need to pay the real estate commission that they are owed, which is usually half the total of 5-6%.
 This is known as a cooperation fee.